techidaily/site-fox-glue/source/_posts/new-capture-vision-add-movie-maker-to-your-win11-media-suite-for-2024.md

 * Tap on the export button to export the video.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LlYIdWQc-jw?si=ZQ5809CbQGEar0vg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

 ## Part 3\.
 Windows 11 Movie Maker Alternative

 With the help of various robust editing tools and [Wondershare Filmora](https://tools.techidaily.com/wondershare/filmora/download/), users may quickly and easily make great videos.
 With Wondershare Filmora, anyone can learn how to be an excellent video editor, thanks to its wonderfully simple design.
 Additionally, animated elements, filters, and several video effects are provided by Wondershare Filmora.
 The use of various graphic and filter overlays on top of the video is made possible by the filters and overlays.
 Wondershare Filmora's vast library of lower third aids, openers, and titles in communicating.